Bible Study, Prayer, and Homily Resources

 The Passover lamb had to be consumed and not just killed, and Jesus our Passover Lamb is consumed by us in the Eucharist.

 John tells us that after Jesus died, a soldier pierced Jesus’ side with a lance and blood and water flowed out (John 19:34). (see wound in the Shroud of Turin) When a person dies, the right auricle of their heart fills with blood (the only heart chamber that does so at death).
 This means the soldier pierced Jesus’ heart with his lance from the right.
 The unusual thing is that the evangelist makes a fuss out of the blood and water flowing from Jesus’ side.
 He writes that an eyewitness saw this, testifies about it, and that his testimony is true (John 19:35).
 Of course, we understand that John himself is the eyewitness who saw this and wants to reassure his readers that blood and water really did pour forth from Christ’s side.
 But why emphasize that blood and water came from Christ’s side?
-Because the early Church understood the blood and water symbolizing the sacraments originating from Christ on the cross, and the blood and water especially signifying the sacraments of Baptism and Eucharist.
-Not only are Baptism and Eucharist represented in the blood and water from Christ, but the power and grace of all the sacraments flow to us from Christ on the cross.
+Because the early Church understood the blood and water symbolizing the sacraments originating from Jesus on the cross, and the blood and water especially signifying the sacraments of Baptism and Eucharist.
+Not only are Baptism and Eucharist represented in the blood and water from Jesus, but the power and grace of all the sacraments flow to us from Jesus on the cross.
 When we receive the sacraments, we stand beneath Jesus on the cross and are washed anew by Christ and share more in his life which he gave for us.
 As our second reading today says, Jesus became the source of eternal salvation for all who obey him (Heb 5:9).
 What John testifies to have personally seen, the blood and water from Christ, is the image of Divine Mercy given to Sister Faustina with which we are so familiar, and it reminds us that the Novena to Divine Mercy begins today.
 The Sacred Heart of Jesus was pierced, and Jesus shed his blood that our hearts might beat with his divine life.

 © Fr.
 Tommy Lane 2015